Skip to main content

 General information about Cuba

 The Republic of Cuba is the largest island in the Caribbean.
 The nation of Cuba consists of the main island of Cuba and several clusters of smaller islands.
-Cuba is located in the northern Caribbean Sea at the confluence with the Gulf of Mexico and the Atlantic Ocean.
+It is located in the northern Caribbean Sea at the confluence with the Gulf of Mexico and the Atlantic Ocean.
 The United States lies to the north-west, the Bahamas to the north, Haiti to the east, Jamaica and the Cayman Islands to the south, and Mexico to the west.
 Cuba is the principal island, surrounded by four smaller groups of islands: the Colorados Archipelago on the north-western coast, the Sabana-Camagüey Archipelago on the north-central Atlantic coast, the Jardines de la Reina on the south-central coast and the Canarreos Archipelago on the southwestern coast.

-The official language of Cuba is Spanish although the Cuban version is quite different from that spoken in Spain.
-Cubans tend to swallow the last syllable in a word and generally swallow the s sound.
-The only place Cubans speak some basic English is in the tourist areas so you should learn some basic Spanish before you visit Cuba.
-According to the census of 2002, the population on Cuba was 11,177,743.
+According to the census of 2002, the population in Cuba was 11,177,743.
 Immigration and emigration have played a prominent part in the demographic profile of Cuba during the 20th century.
 During the 18th, 19th, and the early part of the 20th century large waves of Spanish people immigrated to Cuba in addition to other ethnic groups.
 Before Europeans arrived Cuba there where 3 Indian tribes on the island.
 In addition to these ethnic groups a large amount of slaves where brought from Africa.
 Cuba is officially a secular state.
-After having long maintained that churches were fronts for subversive political activity, the government reversed course in 1992, amending the constitution to characterize the state as secular instead of atheist.
+After having long maintained that churches were fronts for subversive political activity, the government reversed course in 1992, amending the constitution to characterize the state as secular instead of atheist

 The country has many faiths representing the widely varying culture.
 Roman Catholicism was the largest religion; it was brought to the island by the Spanish and remains the dominant faith, with 11 dioceses, 56 orders of nuns, and 24 orders of priests.
 Historically, Cuba has ranked high in numbers of medical personnel and has made significant contributions to world health since the 19th century.
 Today, Cuba has universal free health care and although shortages of medical supplies persist, there is no shortage of medical personnel.
 Primary care is available throughout the island and infant and maternal mortality rates compare favourably with those in developed nations.
 Health tourism is getting more and pore popular on Cuba.
 Cuban culture is influenced by its melting pot of cultures, primarily those of Spain and Africa.
 Sport is Cuba's national passion.
 Due to historical associations with the United States, many Cubans participate in sports which are popular in North America, rather than sports traditionally promoted in other Spanish-speaking nations.
 Baseball is by far the most popular; other sports and pastimes include basketball, volleyball, cricket, and athletics.
 Cuba is a dominant force in amateur boxing, consistently achieving high medal tallies in major international competitions.
-The climate on Cuba is tropical, moderated by north-easterly trade winds that blow year-round.
-In general there is a drier season from November to April and a rainier season from May to October.
-The average temperature is 21 °C in January and 27 °C in July.
-The warm temperatures of the Caribbean Sea and the fact that Cuba sits across the entrance to the Gulf of Mexico combine to make the country prone to frequent hurricanes.
-These are most common in September and October.

 Travelling to Cuba

 How easy it is to travel to and from Cuba depends in where you travel from.
-Due to the relationship between the U.S. and Cuba there are restrictions traveling directly from the U.S. to Cuba.
+Due to the relationship between the U.S. and Cuba there are restrictions traveling directly between these countries.
 The Cuban government permits american citizens to visit but the U.S. itself restricts its citizens from travelling there.
 The only exception is with a license issued by the Treasury Department's Office of Foreign Assets Control.
-The specific restriction is against spending money in Cuba.
+The specific restriction is to prevent people from spending money in Cuba.
 The authorities in the U.S. consider any visit of more than one day to be proof that one has spent money there.
 Since 2009, US citizens with relatives living in Cuba are allowed to visit Cuba.
 The best way to get there is by traveling via Mexico, Canada or a direct airline from your part of the world.
 Many U.S. citizens travel without a license, doing so by way of other countries to escape detection.
 Such countries include the Bahamas, Canada and Mexico.
 The same restriction applies even if you are an non-U.S. citizen and have planned to travel from the U.S. to Cuba.
 Read the below section about visa and vaccine as well for more information about this.
-Flying to Cuba you are most likely to arrive at Jose Marti International Airport.
-At the airport terminal 1 is for domestic flights, Terminal 2 is mainly for charter flights from USA and Terminal 3 is used for all other international flights.
-Customs officials can be very strict and slow.
-They take a picture of you when entering the immigration control.
-They compare this picture to a new one when you leave the country.
-Luggage reclaim is very slow, so expect a very long wait when entering the country.

 Travelling within Cuba

-If you can afford to pay a little extra you can get around on Cuba quite easily.
-Most flights used for domestic flights in Cuba are old twelve-seater, single engine Russian biplanes and its something I dont recement even if it is one of the fastest ways of getting around.
-If you have planned to travel by train you have to show your passport to buy a ticket.
-You have to buy a ticket directly from the train station at least an hour before the train is scheduled to depart.
-The main line connects Havana and Santiago de Cuba and this journey takes 12 hours.
-Most of the largest cities on Cuba is operated by this line and there are branch lines to other cities in Cuba.
-The Tren Francès is the only reliable train on Cuba and you should be aware that many Cubans prefer to hitchhike than take the train.
-Cubaturis the largest tour operator on Cuba.
+Most of the largest cities in Cuba is operated by this line and there are branch lines to other cities in Cuba.
+The Tren Francès is the only reliable train in Cuba, and you should be aware that many Cubans prefer to hitchhike than take the train.
+Cubatur is the largest tour operator in Cuba.
 It is illegal for tourists to ride in anything other than the official government taxis.
 However, it is often easier to wave down one of the old Chevys or Ladas.
 When riding in an illegal taxi, negotiate the fare ahead of time.
 The fare in illegal taxis will be no cheaper than the official taxi fare.
 Around the city, taking illegal taxis should be no problem.
 However, taking an illegal taxi to or from the airport may attract the attention of the police.
 Coco Taxis is a cheap way of getting around central Havana.

-Few Cubans own a car.
-Therefore is bus or hitch hiking is the most common used way of getting around on Cuba.
-There are two services for interprovincial bus routes on Cuba.
-One is operated by Víazul, which primarily are used by tourists, and Astro which costs somewhere between halv and two-third of the cost with Víazul.
-Víazul run comfortable air-conditioned long-distance coaches with washrooms and televisions.
-The downside of using Víazul is that it only runs between 17 different cities.
-Using Astro you should always say that you are a student, as tourists are theoretically forbidden from using this transport.
-Have in mind that the timetable is unreliable and the bus may not leave at all because it lacks petrol.
-Using local coaches you should mark your place in the queue which may not even seem to exist.
-In Cuba, all vehicles drive on the right hand side of the road.
-Car rental starts from CUC 65 per day plus the cost of a full tank of gasoline.
+In Cuba, all vehicles drive on the right-hand side of the road.
 Rental cars are for the most part fairly new, imported European or Asian models.
 Any traffic tickets received are noted on a rental car sheet and are deducted from your rental deposit.
 Note that if you are involved in a serious traffic accident involving injury or death, you will be detained in Cuba until the legal process sorts things out, which can take months.
 For this reason, many countries advise their citizens not to rent cars in Cuba.
 If you want to rent a car you should pay some Cubans to drive you around.
 This way a potential claim will be made to the driver and not you as a passenger.
 Busier roads and city streets are generally of fair quality and should not pose much trouble if due care is exercised, however some quiet rural roads are in need of serious repair.
 Outside of towns and cities traffic is usually very light, with no cars for miles on some rural roads.
-Using the higways on Cuba you are likely to meet horse-drawn vehicles.
+Using the highways on Cuba you are likely to meet horse-drawn vehicles.
 Roads are at best poorly signposted.
 Be aware that many traffic lights, especially in cities, are placed on the far corner of the crossing, not where you are supposed to stop, thus inviting you to stop in the middle of the intersection.
 Driving the highways on Cuba you will most likely see groups of hitchhikers along the road.
 In these groups there is often someone dressed in yellow and stops certain vehicles that are required to stop and pick up hitchhikers.
 Amarillo points, as they are called, is found along major highways and are often full service rest stops for hitchhikers, with water, peso-priced food, and a 24 hour indoor waiting area.

 Places to visit and when to go there